RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>21</sup> But to Israel he saith, All day long I have stretched forth my hands unto a disobedient and gainsaying people.
 ## Chapter 11

 <sup>1</sup> I say then, Hath God cast away his people?
-God forbid .
+God forbid.
 For I also am an Israelite, of the seed of Abraham, [of] the tribe of Benjamin.
 <sup>2</sup> God hath not cast away his people which he foreknew.
 Wot ye not what the scripture saith of Elias? how he maketh intercession to God against Israel, saying,
 <sup>3</sup> Lord, they have killed thy prophets, and digged down thine altars; and I am left alone, and they seek my life.
 <sup>4</sup> But what saith the answer of God unto him?
 I have reserved to myself seven thousand men, who have not bowed the knee to [the image of] Baal.